Why Doublespeak is Dangerous

-If just 5% of all direct mail recipients protested in this fashion, direct-mail solicitors would be forced to change their practices.
+If just 5% of all direct-mail recipients protested this way, direct-mail solicitors would be forced to change their practices.

 20:22 — William addresses in inherent conflict of corporate social media policies.
-From a legal perspective, he takes a very conservative view, given the prospect for legal harm.
+He takes a very conservative view from a legal perspective, given the prospect of legal harm.

-But, on the other hand, he recognizes that you can't stop these sharing technologies, that are literally overwhelming us, acknowledging that organizations simply have to figure out a way to work with it.
+But, on the other hand, he recognizes that you can't stop these sharing technologies that are overwhelming us, acknowledging that organizations simply have to figure out a way to work with it.

-24:38 — Issues involving the use of social media at public companies which William has seen cause specific regulatory problems include the inadvertent, selective disclosure of earnings information via a social media and employees publicly bashing their employers on social media — not small gripes but serious charges against the employer.
+24:38 — Issues involving content marketing at public companies, which William has seen cause specific regulatory problems, include the inadvertent, selective disclosure of earnings information via social media and employees publicly bashing their employers on social media — not small gripes but serious charges against the employer.

-It's a matter of context, which Mr. Lutz says there is a lack online, since social media makes a little too easy to mistakenly send business communications to friends and family and personal messages to our professional colleagues.
+It's a matter of context.
+Mr. Lutz says there is a lack online since social media makes it a little too easy to mistakenly send business communications to friends and family and personal messages to our professional colleagues.
 Communications lacking context are easier to misinterpret, he says.

-Nevertheless, Mr. Lutz does support the use of Twitter for business communications, as long as companies don't rely on it for corporate disclosures.
+Nevertheless, Mr. Lutz supports using Twitter for business communications as long as companies don't rely on it for corporate disclosures.

-29:27 — Regarding the use of company websites for financial disclosures from public companies [PDF], Mr. Lutz reminds us that websites do not exist by themselves.
-There are still all kinds of reulatory and other legal documents filed with government entities that are not available on most company websites.
+29:27 — Regarding using company websites for financial disclosures from public companies, Mr. Lutz reminds us that websites do not exist by themselves.
+There are still all kinds of regulatory and other legal documents filed with government entities that are not available on most company websites.
 And all these disclosures have to agree with one another.

-So the issue of coordinating all these dissemination sources is really challenging and becomes a matter of document and information control.
-And until we solve some of these issues, companies are going to be conservative in the number of outlets they use to disclose information, simply because it demands so much work on their part to maintain all of them, which means they're going to only use the ones they see as most effective.
+So, the issue of coordinating all these dissemination sources is challenging and becomes a matter of document and information control.
+Until we solve some of these issues, companies are going to be conservative in the number of outlets they use to disclose information simply because it demands so much work on their part to maintain all of them, which means they're going only to use the ones they see as most effective.

-31:28 — When it comes to advising public companies looking to leverage Twitter for corporate disclosures, Mr. Lutz reminds them them to carefully before they tweet.
+31:28 — When advising public companies looking to leverage Twitter for corporate disclosures, Mr. Lutz reminds them to carefully before they tweet.
 “Don't send a message just for the sake of sending a message.”
-Add something material to the grist, William admits he has stopped using Twitter altogether, because he was unable to get the usefulness of the service.
+Add something material to the grist, William admits he has stopped using Twitter altogether because he was unable to get the usefulness of the service.